yesinteractive/kong-map/README.md

 # KongMap #
-Kongmap is a free visualization tool which allows you to view and edit configurations of your Kong API Gateway Clusters, including Routes, Services, and Plugins/Policies.
-The tool is being offered for installation via Docker and Kubernetes at this time.
+Kongmap is a free visualization tool which allows you to view and declaratively edit configurations of your Kong API Gateway Clusters, including Routes, Services, and Plugins/Policies.
+The tool is available for installation on Docker and Kubernetes only at this time.

 ![GitHub](https://img.shields.io/github/license/yesinteractive/kong-map?style=for-the-badge)